-3. Requesting a Customer Review
+3. Ask Customers to Write a Review

 With consumers relying so heavily on reviews to make purchase decisions, it's a good idea to encourage your satisfied customers to share their positive experiences online.
 Sending a letter is a respectful way to make this type of request that may inspire action.
 Use this template for guidance.